 Research and monitoring

-Based on the Regulation on the Proclamation of the Ecological Network (Official Gazette 124/13, OG 105/15), the polygon area POVS HR2000583 Medvednica covers 22 target species and 8 target habitat types listed in Annexes I and II of Directive 92/43/ EEC on the conservation of natural habitats and wild plant and animal species.
+Based on the Regulation on the Ecological Network and the Jurisdiction of Public Institutions for Management of Sites of Ecological Network (OG 80/19), the polygon area POVS HR2000583 Medvednica covers 22 target species and 8 target habitat types listed in Annexes I and II of Directive 92/43/ EEC on the conservation of natural habitats and wild plant and animal species.

 Availability of data on protected area Medvednica Nature Park and ecological network HR2000583 Medvednica